 - Savings accounts can also be opened for minors under the guardianship of parents

-Any registered document issued by competent authority can be used such as PAN card, Voters’ ID, Passport, Driving License etc.
+Any registered document issued by a competent authority can be used such as PAN card, Voters’ ID, Passport, Driving License etc.

-The applicant requires 2 recent photographs to be submitted along with the Application form.Rate of Interest offered for Savings Account
+The applicant is required to submit 2 recent Passport sized photographs along with the Application form.

 NRIs can invest in Saving Accounts via two investment options:

-NRO Savings Bank Account: An NRO Savings Account opened in India serves the purpose of allowing NRIs to manage their income earned in India from sources like rent, pension, dividends, etc., while they are abroad.
+NRO Savings Bank Account: A Non Resident Ordinary Rupee (NRO) account opened in India serves the purpose of allowing NRIs to manage their income earned in India from sources like rent, pension, dividends, etc., while they are abroad.
 NRO account holders can also transfer foreign currency into an NRO account, which will be converted to Indian Rupees or INR.
 NRO Account is not exempt from tax laws.What is average monthly balance?